nullchinchilla/conlang-docs/paxfeka/example-sentences.md

  19. The rain came down / yixe xaleegotal
  20. The kitten is playing in the rain / moomi yixeli
  21. The rain has stopped / yixe tingjgota
- 22. Soon the rain will stop / yixe hankee tingjtayoo
+ 22. Soon the rain will stop / yixe hanp tingjtayoo
- 23. I hope the rain stops soon /
+ 23. I hope the rain stops soon / ixe ganpee tinjtayoo je'x xiwonjwa
- 24. Once wild animals lived here /
+ 24. Once wild animals lived here / cunqen yexnd du'nu ja'lmen xanfojtanl
- 25.
+ 25. Slowly she looked around. / manmand leefe kanjtal.
+ 26. Go away! / likeeya!
+ 27. Let's go! / qufalo!
+ 28. You should go. / zo-fedeni.
+ 29. I will be happy to go. / zo je'x keexnwayoo.
+ 30. He will arrive soon. / hanpa doo'leetayoo.
+ 31. The baby's ball has rolled away. / boobood qo banzogotal.
+ 32. The two boys are working together. / lang nanhee iq gunzojtanl.
+ 33. This mist will probably clear away. / jag miw yangeefe sanqtayoo.
+ 34. Lovely flowers are growing everywhere. / kee'd fado dooq xanjonjtan.
+ 35. We should eat more slowly. / manmand qafan-fedewan.
+ 36. You have to come soon. / peepeed leeya!
+ 37. You must write more neatly. / gunjnd xezya!
+ 38. Directly opposite stands a wonderful palace. / bucod gunden ja'ndemen zee'jta.
+ 39. Henry's dog is lost. / Henlid go zojogota.
+ 40. My cat is black. / wad moo hes xta.
+ 41. The little girl's doll is broken.
+I usually sleep soundly.
+The children ran after Jack.
+I can play after school.

 Locative: men\
 Allative: na\